 - 20% for logistics (store set-up and moving inventory)

 - 20% for design (creating your optimal layout)

 4. Big City or the Suburbs?

-However, there are a number of reasons you might choose smaller cities.
-It’s generally less expensive to rent space in smaller cities.
+However, there are several reasons you might choose smaller cities.
+It’s generally less expensive to rent retail space in smaller cities.
 Additionally, many small and medium-sized cities are renewing their image and fostering innovation, thus making them eager to welcome pop-up shops to stimulate the local economy.

-You may also find in your research that your target audience resides primarily in smaller cities, or, you may want to branch out or test in a smaller market if you’re already operating in a larger city.
-Smaller markets such as Raleigh, North Carolina; Knoxville, Tennessee; and Richmond, Virginia; for example, have seen a surge in pop-up stores.
+You may also find in your research that your target audience resides primarily in smaller cities.
+You may want to branch out or test in a smaller market if you’re already operating in a larger city.
+Smaller markets, such as Raleigh, North Carolina; Knoxville, Tennessee; and Richmond, Virginia, have seen a surge in pop-up stores.

 5. Consider Events

 You’ve identified your target audience, and you can use the information about their interests to identify events that they’ll likely attend.